caiusCitiriga/shell-profiler/README.md

 ```

 This is because it's using the Node's ```os.userInfo().username``` to retrieve your username.
 For some reason Node thinks that the user is the second one, instead of the first one.
-It can be annoying but the fix is pretty simple.
-Open your .bashrc file inside your right user folder, search for the SP source line and change the username with the right one.

-**Just remember to perform this edit each time you'll run the ```init``` command**
 **SP** will ask you if you're in domain whenever it will detect that you run the ```init``` command in **Windows**.
 If you will say **yes** it will ask you for the right user folder (watch the casing).

 ---